japacheco10/connect_four_mcts/README.md

     * Implements the core Connect 4 game logic within the `Connect4` class.
 This includes board representation, move execution, win condition checking, and game state management.

 * **`main.py`:**
     * The main entry point of the application.
-It orchestrates the game flow by:
+It orchestrates the game flow to test a single algorithm passing an initial state of the game by:
         * Initializing logging.
         * Parsing command-line arguments.
         * Loading game settings.